Margery Kempe: Later influence

 The manuscript was copied, probably shortly before 1450, by someone who signed himself Salthows on the bottom portion of the final page.
 This scribe has been shown to be the Norwich monk Richard Salthouse.
-The manuscript contains annotations by four hands.
+The manuscript contains annotations by four different writers.
 The first page of the manuscript contains the rubric "Liber Montis Gracie.
-This boke is of Mountegrace," and we can be sure that some of the annotations are the work of monks associated with the important Carthusian priory of Mount Grace in Yorkshire.
+This boke is of Mountegrace," making certain that some of the annotations are the work of monks associated with the important Carthusian priory of Mount Grace in Yorkshire.
 Although the four readers largely concerned themselves with correcting mistakes or emending the manuscript for clarity, there are also remarks about the Book's substance and some images which reflect Kempe's themes and images.
-A recipe, added to the final folio of the manuscript by a late-fourteenth-century or early-fifteenth-century reader of the Book, possibly at the cathedral priory in Norwich, provides more evidence of its readership and has been determined to be for medicinal sweets, or digestives, called 'dragges'.
+A recipe, added to the final folio of the manuscript by a late 14th- or early 15th-century reader of the Book, possibly at the cathedral priory in Norwich, provides more evidence of its readership and has been determined to be for medicinal sweets, or digestives, called 'dragges'.

 Kempe's book was essentially lost for centuries, being known only from excerpts published by Wynkyn de Worde in around 1501, and by Henry Pepwell in 1521.
-However, in 1934 a manuscript (now British Library Add MS 61823, the only surviving manuscript of Kempe's Book) was found in the private library of the Butler-Bowdon family, and then consulted by Hope Emily Allen.
+In 1934, a manuscript, now British Library Add MS 61823, the only surviving manuscript of Kempe's Book, was found in the private library of the Butler-Bowdon family, and then consulted by Hope Emily Allen.
 It has since been reprinted and translated in numerous editions.

-Kempe's significance
+Significance

-Part of Kempe's significance lies in the autobiographical nature of her book; it is the best insight available of a female, middle-class experience in the Middle Ages.
-Kempe is unusual when compared to contemporaneous holy women, such as Julian of Norwich, because she, unlike Julian, was not a nun.
-Although Kempe has sometimes been depicted as an "oddity" or a "madwoman", recent scholarship on vernacular theologies and popular practices of piety suggests she was not as odd as she might appear.
+Part of Kempe's significance lies in the autobiographical nature of her book.
+It is the best insight available of a female middle-class experience in the Middle Ages.
+Kempe is unusual compared to contemporaneous holy women, such as Julian of Norwich, because she was not a nun or anchoress.
+Although Kempe has sometimes been depicted as an "oddity" or a "madwoman", more modern scholarship on vernacular theologies and popular practices of piety suggests she was not as odd as she might appear.

 Her Book is revealed as a carefully constructed spiritual and social commentary.
-Some have suggested that it was written as fiction, in order to explore the aspects of the society in which she lived in a believable way.
+Some have suggested that it was written as fiction to explore the aspects of the society in which she lived in a believable way.
 The suggestion that Kempe wrote her book as a work of fiction is said to be supported by the fact that she speaks of herself as "this creature" throughout the text, dissociating her from her work.
-However, this might equally be only a way of showing her humility, as a lowly creature of God.